gambitproject/gambit/doc/algorithms.rst

 prediction using Newton's method for finding a zero of a function.
 Two parameters control the operation of this tracing.

+The algorithm accepts an initial step size for the predictor phase of the tracing.
+This step size is then dynamically adjusted based on the rate of convergence of Newton's method in the corrector step.
+If the convergence is fast, the step size is adjusted upward (accelerated);
+if it is slow, the step size is decreased (decelerated).
+The maximum acceleration (or deceleration) can be set as an argument.
+As described in Turocy [Tur05]_, this acceleration helps to efficiently trace the correspondence when it reaches its asymptotic phase for large values of the precision parameter lambda.

 In extensive games, logit quantal response equilibria are not well-defined if an information set is not reached due to being the successor of chance moves with zero probability.
 In such games, the implementation treats